thecodersguild/learning-vagrant-for-wordpress/README.md

     drwxr-xr-x+ 4 mikeschinkel  staff  136 Jan  2 02:51 scotch-VAGRANTSLASH-box

-##Access Your Vagrant Boxes' Command Line
+##Access Your Vagrant Box's Command Line
 Once your Vagrant Box is up and running you can connect directly to is and access it's command line using **SSH**:

     $ vagrant ssh